The University of Bremen's Excellence Strategy

 Cutting-Edge Research and Social Responsibility

-With the successful renewal proposal "The Ocean Floor - Earth's Uncharted Interface" and the successful new proposal "The Martian Mindset - A Scarcity-Driven Engineering Paradigm," two Clusters of Excellence will be funded at our university for the first time from January 1, 2026!
+With the successful renewal proposal "The Ocean Floor - Earth's Uncharted Interface" and the successful new proposal "The Martian Mindset - A Scarcity-Driven Engineering Paradigm," two Clusters of Excellence will be funded at our university for the first time since January 1, 2026!

 Excellent News: The Latest from Bremen's Cutting-Edge Research